waynevanson/data-entry-obsidian-plugin/README.md

 - Create your datasource (frontmatter metadata within a file)
 - Create the schema that represents that datasource using [JSONSCHEMA](https://json-schema.org/specification.html).
 - (Optionally) customise how the data is represented as a UI using [JSONFORMS](https://jsonforms.io/docs#how-does-it-work).
-- Add a `yaml-data-entry` codeblock with the form configuration
+- Add a `data-entry` codeblock with the form configuration
 - Enter read mode and enjoy a form!

 For recent additions to this plugin, please visit the [changelog](https://github.com/waynevanson/data-entry-obsidian-plugin/blob/main/packages/data-entry/CHANGELOG.md)